aceslowman/threejs_procedural/taskell.md

     > SOLUTION: disable renderToScreen on the COMPOSER
 - [system]  random seed should be a member of the SketchContext
 - [system] remove all unnecessary rotation, y is now UP
+- [org] create Module template.
+- Research RayTracing Renderer
+    > Raytracing Renderer (kept within renderers/RaytracingRenderer.js) would be a great option here, allowing me to do some high quality non-realtime renders.
+Perfect!

 ## Backburner